Kaushal28/Global-Wheat-Detection/README.md

 - Random Brightness, Contrass, Horizontal and Vertical flips, Hue Saturation Value Image Augmentations
 - 5-fold Cross Validation with WBF ensemble
 - 5 epochs per fold

+## Experiment #11 (0.6910 on public LB)
+- Used model: COCO Pre-trained FasterRCNN with ResNet101 backbone
+- Horizontal and Vertical flips, Only one of Random Brightness Contrass or Hue Saturation Value Image Augmentations
+- 5-fold Cross Validation with WBF ensemble
+- 20 epochs per fold

+## Experiment #10 (0.6859 on public LB)
+- Used model: Pretrained EfficientDet D5
+- Horizontal and Vertical flips, Only one of Random Brightness Contrass or Hue Saturation Value Image Augmentations
+- No CV
+- 3 epochs